-GB Wider Access and Terre Implementation Guidance
+Wider Access and TERRE Implementation Guidance

-Wider Market Access & TERRE
+Wider Access and TERRE

-BSC Modification P344 ‘Project TERRE implementation into GB market arrangements’ not only implements the TERRE product functionality, but also implements the functionality (both systems and legal text) to enable Wider Market Access.
-The implementation date for Modification P344 was 28 February 2019 (as approved by Ofgem) and normally BSC Parties would be required to comply with a Modification Proposal from its Implementation Date.
+BSC Modification P344 ‘Project TERRE implementation into GB market arrangements’ not only implements the TERRE product functionality, but also implements the functionality (both systems and legal text) to enable wider market access.
+The implementation date for Modification P344 was 28 February 2019 (as approved by Ofgem) and normally BSC Parties would be required to comply with a modification proposal from its implementation date.
 However, there is a special provision in the P344 changes to BSC Section H ‘General’ paragraph 2.5, which states that certain P344 requirements would not come into effect on the Relevant P344 Implementation Date.
 Instead, these provisions will come into effect on the date specified by National Grid in its role as the Electricity System Operator (ESO) in “the P344 Final Implementation Date Notice” (a letter to ELEXON as the Balancing and Settlement Code Company (BSCCo).

 Change Proposal (CP) 1517